ollies5/animals/README.md

 ./animals.sh < animals-input
 ```
 ## How the Script Works
-[Explain in 3-5 sentences how your script works.
-Include information about:]
-- The use of the while loop to keep asking for user input
-- The case statement that checks the animal name
-- The * wildcard pattern that handles unknown inputs
-- How the loop exits when "Goodbye" is entered
+The script begins by prompting the user to enter an animal name and stores the input in a variable.
+A while loop continuously checks if the input is not "Goodbye" and keeps the program running.
+Inside the loop, a case statement compares the animal name against known patterns: "DOG" and "CAT" are classified as domestic animals, "TIGER" as a wild animal.
+The script also strips any Windows line endings from the input file before classifying the animal.
+The * wildcard pattern serves as the default case, catching any input that doesn't match the specific animals and classifying it as "unknown animal".
+When the user types "Goodbye", the loop condition becomes false and the program exits with a farewell message.

 ## Testing Results
-[Describe your testing process and results.
-Include:]
-- Example valid inputs you tested (at least three, including “DOG”, “CAT”, “TIGER”)
-- Example invalid inputs and why they produce “unknown animal”
-- How you used the animals-input file to test

-## Challenges and Solutions
-[Optional: Describe any challenges you encountered while creating this script and how you solved them.
-This could include debugging issues, understanding case statements, or Git workflow problems.]
+The script was tested with multiple inputs.
+Valid inputs tested include "DOG" (classified as domestic animal), "CAT" (classified as domestic animal), and "TIGER" (classified as wild animal).
+Invalid inputs such as "LION", "BIRD", and "FISH" all correctly produced "unknown animal" because they are not defined in the case statement.
+The animals-input file was used to test cases through the script in a single run.

 ## Resources
-[List any resources you used (class slides, ChatGPT, etc.).
-Please refer to the course syllabus for more details on citations.]
+Course materials on Canvas

 ## License
 This project is part of coursework for Chapman University and is intended for educational purposes.